Last Update: March 2023

 Complete Minimum Assignments each School Year

-The minimum number of Bluewater elementary occasional teaching assignments that need to be completed in the school year to remain on the OT Roster the following school year is 15 (Collective Agreement Clause 9.04.02).
-Please note this is 15 Elementary assignments, not full days worked.
-Secondary, permanent, summer school and home instruction does not count toward this threshold.
-To ensure that you have 15 assignments, each assignment counts as 1 whether it is a full day or 30 minutes long.
-Each day within an Elementary LTO counts as 1 towards the threshold of 15.
-If you are only available part of the year, the number of assignments will be pro-rated on an approved Leave of Absence using the Employee Information & Leaves System (not just marking yourself unavailable on SFX).
-For example: if you are available September-December and then on approved leave from January to June, you would be available 4/10 months (40%) and need to complete 6 assignments (40% of the minimum 15).
+The minimum number of occasional teaching assignments at Bluewater Elementary that must be completed in the school year to remain on the OT Roster for the following year is 15, as per Collective Agreement Clause 9.04.02.
+Please note that this refers to 15 Elementary assignments, not full days worked.
+Assignments in secondary, permanent, summer school, and home instruction do not count toward this threshold.
+To meet the requirement of 15 assignments, each assignment, whether it's a full day or 30 minutes long, counts as one (1).
+Each day within an Elementary LTO also counts as one toward the threshold of 15.
+If you are available for only part of the year, the number of assignments will be pro-rated based on an approved Leave of Absence through the Employee Information & Leaves System (not simply by marking yourself unavailable on Smartfind Express).
+For example, if you are available from September to December and then on approved leave from January to June, you would be available for 4 out of 10 months (40%) and would need to complete 6 assignments (40% of the minimum 15).

 Complete Annual Offence Declaration in May

-Every employee of the BWDSB must complete an annual offence declaration.
-This is a legislated requirement that the Board must follow.
-The offence declaration can be found in the Employee Self Service Portal where you find your pay stubs.
-The offence declaration will be available on May 1st.
-If it is not completed, you will not be able to work for the BWDSB after September 1st.
-If it is not completed by October 1st, you will no longer be an employee of the BWDSB.
+Every employee of the Bluewater District School Board (BWDSB) must complete an annual offence declaration.
+This is a legislated requirement that the Board must adhere to.
+The offence declaration can be found in the Employee Self-Service Portal where you access your pay stubs.
+The offence declaration will be available starting May 1st.
+If it is not completed, you will be ineligible to work for the BWDSB after September 1st.
+If not completed by October 1st, you will no longer be employed by the BWDSB.

-Your annual membership fee is due January 1st of each year.
-The Ontario College of Teachers must receive payment before April 15th to maintain your good standing status.
-If you are a Daily OT you will need to pay OCT directly.
-Log into your OCT account for details where you can also view your tax receipt for the annual membership fee.
-If you are in an LTO, your OCT payment will be deducted from your paycheque and you will see this deduction on a January paystub.
+Your annual membership fee is due on January 1st of each year.
+To maintain your good standing status, the Ontario College of Teachers must receive your payment by April 15th.
+If you are a Daily OT, you will need to pay the OCT directly.
+Log into your OCT account for payment details and to view your tax receipt for the annual membership fee.
+If you are in an LTO position, your OCT payment will be automatically deducted from your paycheque, and this deduction will appear on a January pay stub.

 How do I take an approved leave of absence from the OT Roster?

 Taking a Leave of Absence is not retroactive.
-If you apply part-way through the year, you will be expected to have worked a pro-rated amount of our minimum 15 assignments for any time you were listed as available to remain on the OT Roster.
-For example, if you accept a full-year position with another school board but apply for your leave in late October you will still be expected to have completed 3 assignments with Bluewater to remain on the OT Roster for the following school year.
-If you request a leave and want to shorten it afterwards to come back to work, you can do that.
-If you want to start it small and then extend it up to 10 months, you can do that too.
-You just need to keep the Board up to date.
+If you apply part-way through the year, you will be expected to have completed a pro-rated number of our minimum 15 assignments for the time you were listed as available, in order to remain on the OT Roster.
+For example, if you accept a full-year position with another school board and apply for your leave in late October, you will still need to have completed 3 assignments with Bluewater to remain on the OT Roster for the following school year.
+If you want to shorten or extend your leave after it has started, you can do so.
+However, you must keep the Board updated on any changes.

-To take a Leave of Absence, navigate to the Employee Information & Leaves (EIL) system found on the BWDSB Staff Portal.
+To apply for a Leave of Absence, go to the Employee Information & Leaves (EIL) system, which can be found on the BWDSB Staff Portal.

-When filling out your supervisor, as an elementary occasional teacher, please use the current Elementary Human Resources Executive Assistant.
-Contact the Local President for this name.
+When specifying your supervisor on the application, elementary occasional teachers should use the name of the current Elementary Human Resources Executive Assistant.
+For this name, please contact the Local President.

-Occasional teachers may request in writing a leave of absence for a period of up to ten consecutive teaching months.
-Occasional teachers may request up to 20 teaching months leave in any 50-teaching month period.
-An occasional teacher shall become eligible for this leave 2 years after being added to the Occasional Teacher Roster.
+Occasional teachers may request a leave of absence in writing for up to 10 consecutive teaching months.
+They may also request up to 20 teaching months of leave in any 50-teaching-month period.
+Eligibility for such leave starts 2 years after being added to the Occasional Teacher Roster.

 How do I resign from the OT Roster?